gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## State Machine

-The Crypto Chunk allows the protection engine to have inband or out-of-band key establishment.
+The CRYPTO Chunk allows the protection engine to have inband or out-of-band key establishment.
 DTLS in SCTP use inband key establishment, thus the DTLS handshake establish shared keys with the remote peer.
-As soon as the SCTP State Machine enters CRYPT PENDING state, DTLS is responsible for progressing to the ENCRYPTED state when DTLS handshake has completed.
+As soon as the SCTP State Machine enters PROTECTION PENDING state, DTLS is responsible for progressing to the PROTECTED state when DTLS handshake has completed.
 The DCI counter is initialized to the value zero that is used for the initial DTLS handshake.

-### CRYPT PENDING state
+### PROTECTION PENDING state

 When entering PROTECTION PENDING state, DTLS will start the handshake according to {{dtls-handshake}}.

-CRYPTO chunk Handler will use DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS Connection.
+CRYPTO chunk Handler will set the DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
 CRYPTO chunk handler in this state will put DTLS records in CRYPTO chunks and deliver to the remote peer.